The final thing that you can do with an element in 2D space using the transform

 skew

-function is common to the skewX
+function is common to theskewX

 .
-In the lesson about rotating an element, we described all the basic units of measurement that cover rotation operations.
-The same units are used to tilt the element along the axes with the skew
+In the lesson about rotating an element, we described all the basic units of measurement that cover rotation operations

 function.
 The value used in the example is 45deg

-, which means 45 degrees to the left.
-If negative values are used, it'll skew to the right.To understand where exactly 45 degrees is in the example, let's look at the following image.
-It shows the original location of the element in red and the final location in blue.
+It shows the element's original position in red and its final position in blue.
 You could say that the browser took both sides of our rectangle and tilted them 45 degrees.
-The angles we got are marked on the image.
+The resulting angles we see in the image.

 As with other transformations, skew